sparktsang/sparktsang.github.io/_posts/cosmic.md

 "And my discourse," he concluded, his eyes locking onto mine, "will be a magnet for them.
 I will build a *spiritual engine*."

 My mind was reeling.
 A man seeking enlightenment, a man who believed in becoming Buddha, was now speaking of a plan that seemed to target a specific race.
 Was this a benevolent act of liberation, or something else entirely?
-At first, I thought his description was just a clumsy attempt at political correctness, like the awkward "person with a penis."
+At first, I thought his description was just a clumsy attempt at political correctness, like the awkward "person with a penis".
 But now, I wasn't so sure.

 "This all aligns with the philosophy I shared before," he continued, sensing my unease.
 "It's all part of the same puzzle.
 But my puzzle is no longer getting bigger.
 Now, I need to make it smaller.
 To refine it, to distill it to its most useful parts."